 Most importantly, Nutshell CRM allows users to add automation to each stage in the sales pipeline so that certain repeatable actions are automatically performed for each stage in the pipeline.

-Nutshell’s pipeline management features also let your reps view and filter your pipeline however works best for them, plus mark leads as hot to prioritize the most valuable opportunities.
+Nutshell’s pipeline management features also let your reps view and filter your pipeline in a way that works best for them.
+They can also mark leads as hot to prioritize the most valuable opportunities.

-It’s up to you and your team to determine whether your pipeline is working or not.
-Analyzing sales results is helpful, but it’s also important to consult with your sales reps to determine which pipeline stages are necessary.
+It’s up to you and your team to determine whether your pipeline works.
+Analyzing sales results is helpful, but consulting with your sales reps to determine which pipeline stages are necessary is also important.

-While you’re learning how to build a sales pipeline, questions will come up.
+While you’re learning how to build a sales pipeline, questions are bound to come up.
 Check out these frequently asked questions for the answers you’re looking for:

 Building a sales pipeline from scratch requires some thought, but it may only take a few hours or days.
 However, thinking through which stages and activities you need to complete with leads throughout the buyer journey is an ongoing process.